tech3br/tech3br/README.md

 # 💫 About Me :
-Fullstack Dev with frontend expertise, mainly using ReactJS and  with backend knowledge with expertise in NodeJS and Python.
+Fullstack Developer with Frontend expertise, mainly using ReactJS and  with Backend knowledge with expertise in NodeJS and Python.

 Main techniques: HTML, CSS, Javascript, Python, C, C#, C++, Script, NoSQL and SQL Database, among other non-web languages.

+Actually, I work at Compass.uol, an company of UOL group as Software Engineer.

 I worked as Frontend Developer at the Innovation Center for Education (CIEB) taking care of all (16) frontend applications and performing maintenance on legacy systems.
 I worked as a Fullstack Developer at an insurance brokerage (Genoa de Seguros), implementing the MVP of a new product for the insurance market. (frontend, backend, database, DevOps).